tetedange13/projet_long/README.txt

 Emergency description
 ---------------------
-The project consists in reimplementing an existing algorithm that finds transmembrane parts from transmembrane proteins
-From this article:
+The project consists in implementing a program integrating proteic units into the process of structural alignment.

 Requirements
 ------------
-docopt
-numpy
-matplotlib
+python          3.6.0 or higher numpy           1.15.2 or higher docopt          0.6.2 or higher pandas          0.22.0 or higher matplotlib      3.0.2 or higher multoprocessing 0.70.6.1 or higher

 Emergency content
 -----------------

+PeelAlign script
   Usage:
-  main.py -p <peeledPdb> -r <refPdb>
+    main.py -p <peelPdb> -r <refPdb> [-b <benchMode>] [-c <peelChain>] [-s <refChain>]

   Options:
     -h --help                  help
     --version                  version of the script
-  -p --peeledPdb             input pdb file, that will be peeled -r --refPdb                other input pdb file, that will be used as reference (not peeled)
+    -p --peelPdb = peeled_pdb  input pdb file, that will be peeled -r --refPdb = ref_pdb      other input pdb file, that will be used as reference (not peeled) -b --benchMode = benching  Mode benchmarking (bool) [default: False] -c --peelChain = pl_chain  Chain ID of the peeled PDB [default: first] -s --refChain = ref_chain  Chain ID of the reference PDB [default: first]

 Example
 -------
 To run the script, with all the parameters:
     ./main.py -p data/1aoh.pdb -r data/1jlx.pdb

+Some PDB files that are usable for testing can be found in the data/ folder